KyleAMathews/blog/src/pages/2023-12-13---build-notes-ai-powered-youtube-summarizer/index.md

 It wasn’t much code but I think it’s a critical pattern to follow so I’ll be pulling it out into its own library very soon.

+Another approach to this problem is making queries sync.
+[Riffle](https://riffle.systems/) explores this approach (soon to be open sourced).
+Sync queries mean that the first render of the component would have all the data it needs.
+This comes with the tradeoff of having SQLite running in the UI thread (vs. a worker) and with all data in memory (vs on disk in IndexedDb or OPFS).

-This is similar to how people use tools like [TanStack Query](https://tanstack.com/router/v1/docs/guide/external-data-loading#a-more-realistic-example-using-tanstack-query) — where they prefetch in the loader to warm the cache so the query hook in the route component can respond immediately.
+Pre-running queries is similar to how people use tools like [TanStack Query](https://tanstack.com/router/v1/docs/guide/external-data-loading#a-more-realistic-example-using-tanstack-query) — where they prefetch in the loader to warm the cache so the query hook in the route component can respond immediately.

 ```tsx